tannerdolby/metagen-docs/docs/eleventy/intro.md

 Let's discover **eleventy-plugin-metagen in less than 5 minutes**.

-This plugin is powered by `meta-generator` and creates document metadata for sites built with [Eleventy](https://11ty.dev).
+This plugin is powered by `meta-generator` and creates document metadata through a shortcode for sites built with [Eleventy](https://11ty.dev).
 Generate meta tags for [Open Graph](https://ogp.me/) and [Twitter](https://developer.twitter.com/en/docs/twitter-for-websites/cards/overview/markup) along with other useful metadata.
-All of the tags necessary for baseline social share functionality are included with this plugin along with additional tags for more custom use cases.
+All of the tags necessary for baseline social share functionality are included with this plugin along with additional metadata support for more custom use cases.

-### What you'll need
+## What you'll need

 - An [Eleventy](https://www.11ty.dev/) project
 - [Node.js](https://nodejs.org/en/download/) version 14.x or above

-### Setup
+## Setup
 In your Eleventy project, [install the plugin](https://www.npmjs.com/package/eleventy-plugin-metagen) from npm:

 ```js